-Colorado law authorizes trafficking-specific training for school personnel.
+Colorado law tasks the school safety resource center with providing trafficking-specific training for school personnel-although such training is not necessarily required to be conducted statewide.
 Pursuant to Colo.
 Rev. Stat.
-Ann. § 24-33.5-1803(1), (3)(l) (School safety resource center - Created - Duties),
+Ann. § 24-33.5-1803(1), (3)(1) (School safety resource center - Created - Duties),

-(1) There is hereby created within the department the school safety resource center to assist schools in preventing, preparing for, responding to, and recovering from emergencies and crisis situations and to foster positive learning environments

-(3) The center has the following duties:
+- (1) There is hereby created within the office the school safety resource center to assist schools in preventing, preparing for, responding to, and recovering from emergencies and crisis situations and to foster positive learning environments . . . . - (3) The center has the following duties:

-(1) To provide materials and training as described in section 24-33.5-1809 [Prevention of child sexual abuse and assault - Resource bank - Training] to personnel in school districts and charter schools, parents, and students regarding the awareness and prevention of child sexual abuse and assault, including human trafficking;
+(l) To provide materials and training as described in section 24-33.5-1809 [Prevention of child sexual abuse and assault - Resource bank - Training] to personnel in school districts and charter schools, parents, and students regarding the awareness and prevention of child sexual abuse and assault, including human trafficking;